westhom/semantic_sabotage/README.md

 + Fork and clone the repo, by following the instructions below in *Get the Source Code*.

-+ Being creating your own transform, by following instructions below in *Creating your own Transform*.
++ Begin creating your own transform, by following instructions below in *Creating your own Transform*.

 ## Dependencies